-On-site literacy coaching is a critical element to the success of PreK Reading Corps and its students.
+On-site literacy and math coaching is a critical element to the success of PreK Reading Corps and its students.
 The ability to provide adequate coaching support must be carefully considered.

 Michigan Education Corps charges a \$5,000 per Interventionist participation fee for each school/site, regardless if the Interventionist is full-time or part-time.
-The primary cost for a school is devoting a % of time for a staff person to be the Internal Coach.
+The primary cost for a school is devoting a percentage of time for a staff person to be the Internal Coach.

-Internal Coach D Description Role The Internal Coach is designated by the administrator and will be trained by Reading Corps to provide literacy support and oversight to the Reading Corps Interventionists.
-Internal Coaches will uphold the Reading Corps model and act as a liaison between teachers and Interventionists or program staff.
-Person The service site or ISD will name a staff person(s) to become an Internal Coach for Reading Corps.
+Internal Coach De Scription Role The Internal Coach is designated by the administrator and will be trained by Reading Corps to provide literacy support and oversight to the PreK Reading Corps Interventionists.
+Internal Coaches will uphold the PreK Reading Corps model and act as a liaison between teachers and Interventionists or program staff.
+Person The service site or ISD will name a staff person(s) to become an Internal Coach for PreK Reading Corps.
 An excellent candidate include center managers, supervisors, mentors, education coordinators, lead teachers, literacy specialists, etc., provided he or she meets the following three criteria.
 An Internal Coach may not be a classroom teacher.
-An Internal Coach should: Have a sound background in early literacy Be open to feedback and to new approaches to early literacy Have time allocated to fulfill the responsibilities listed below Note: Challenges occur when a director/principal assigns this responsibility to a staff position without concretely opening dedicated time in that position for Reading Corps coaching.
+An Internal Coach should: Have a sound background in early literacy Be open to feedback and to new approaches to early literacy Have time allocated to fulfill the responsibilities listed below Note: Challenges occur when a director/principal assigns this responsibility to a staff position without concretely opening dedicated time in that position for PreK Reading Corps coaching.
 We recommend that directors/principals be thoughtful about incorporating this responsibility into a staff person's position, and consider other responsibilities that can be taken "off his/her plate."
-Time Commitment Average of 6-9 hours of coaching and Interventionist support per Reading Corps classroom per month Required training + coaching for 1 classroom = approx. 0.1 FTE Required training + coaching for 2 classrooms = approx. 0.15 FTE Required training + coaching for 3 classrooms = approx. 0.2 FTE Training New Internal Coaches are required to attend 3.5 days of training total; this includes 1.5 day at Reading Corps Institute training and 2 days of Reading Corps training during the year.
-August training is scheduled for the week of August 24, 2020.
-Exact days for new Internal Coaches it TBD.
-Returning Internal Coaches are not required to attend Reading Corps Institute; and only2
+Time Commitment Average of 6-9 hours of coaching and Interventionist support per Reading Corps classroom per month Required training + coaching for 1 classroom = approx. 0.1 FTE Required training + coaching for 2 classrooms = approx. 0.15 FTE Required training + coaching for 3 classrooms = approx. 0.2 FTE Training Complete a series of self-paced, online training modules lasting approximately 8-16 hours.
+Training will be sent to Internal Coaches at the beginning of the program year or when they register with the program and should be completed within two weeks of an Interventionist starting.
+Responsibilities Provide required on-site orientation for the Interventionist(s) to introduce them to your s MEC will give guideline for what is expected.